jos-d0xed/d0xed-web/services.md

 ### Access modes
 There are a variety of commands used to provide access for different people to various channels.
-This commands will be added in future.
+These commands will be added in future.

 BotServ